 Leaving a gap around croissants is important, as it will stop from sticking together and they will be baked nice and even all around

-Once the croissants are ready, heat the oven to 420 ℉ and place a rack in the center.
-Prepare an egg wash by whisking together two egg yolks and a teaspoon of water.
+Once the croissants are ready, pre-heat the oven to 425 ℉ and place a rack in the center.
+Prepare an egg wash by whisking together two egg yolks and about a tablespoon of water.
 Once the oven is ready, paint the croissants with a thin even coating of egg wash.
 Be gentle not to disturb the fragile pastry.
 Also avoid egg wash dripping around the sides as it will seep to the bottom, get burnt and be messy.

 Place the croissants in the oven and bake for about 20 minutes.
 Then rotate the trays reduce the temperature to 400 ℉ and give another 15 – 20 minutes.
 Keep an eye on the croissants during the final few minutes as they might burn easily.
 Once they are evenly golden brown, remove from the oven and place the trays on a wire rack to cool.